BTS announce new project 'Map Of The Soul 7' coming very soon

-BTS have announced a new project entitled ‘Map Of The Soul 7’, which is due to arrive next month.
+BTS have announced a new album entitled ‘Map Of The Soul 7’, which is due to arrive next month.

 The K-Pop outfit’s last full-length effort, ‘Face Yourself’, came in April 2018 and followed on from 2016’s ‘Youth’.
 Last spring, they dropped their sixth EP ‘Map of the Soul: Persona’.